-VOTING REQUIREMENTS:
+VOTING REQUIREMENTS: Simple Majority

-140406 COUNCIL DECISION (OFFICER RECOMMENDATION) - ITEM 9.3.1 Moved: Councillor Gledhill Seconded: Councillor Cosgrove That Council approve the transportable building on lot 95 (14) Ikewa Street, Mingenew subject to the following conditions; 1.
-The buildings have a veranda on each unit to meet the efficiency rating and be oriented in such a way to complement that rating.
-2. An application is received for the disposal of effluent and installed by a licensed plumber.
-3. A building permit application is received at this office prior to the units being delivered on site.
-4. The building and associated class 10 structure face Wattle street as its main frontage.
+That Council approve the transportable building on lot 95 (14) Ikewa Street, Mingenew subject to the following conditions;

+- 1. The buildings have a verandah on each unit to help their efficiency rating and be oriented in such a way to complement that rating. - 2.
+An application is received for the disposal of effluent and installed by a licensed plumber. - 3.
+A building permit application is received at this office prior to the units being delivered on site. - 4.
+The building and associated class 10 structure face Wattle street as its main frontage